BenOvermyer/benovermyer.com/content/post/predictions-for-2030.md

 draft: false
 description: My predictions for what the next ten years will hold.
 ---
-This post is inspired by this thread from Hacker News.
+This post is inspired by a thread from Hacker News.
 I posted a comment there with ten predictions for 2030.
 This is an extrapolation of that.

 ## Global Trends and Events